 Were You Recently Injured in a Car Accident?
 Speak to an Illinois Personal Injury Attorney

 If you were recently injured in an auto accident and wondering, “Whose insurance do I call after an accident,” the Palermo Law Group can help.
 We will work hard to help you prepare a strong personal injury case and will ensure that you are able to hold the liable party responsible for your injuries.
-Call us today at (630)-684-2332 or use our online form to speak with one of our experienced personal injury attorneys.
+Call us today at (630)-684-2332 for a free consultation or use our online form to speak with one of our experienced personal injury attorneys.